karkadi/TetrisApp/README.md

 ## 📋 Roadmap

-* Add demo mode with AI-driven gameplay.
+* Enhance AI training with more sophisticated algorithms and real-time feedback.

-* Integrate Game Center for leaderboards and achievements.
+* Integrate Game Center for global leaderboards and achievements.

-* Increase unit test coverage
+* Increase unit test coverage to 90%+ for enhanced reliability.

+* Add customizable AI parameters for users to tweak Demo Mode behavior.

 ## 🤝 Contribution